 Baking Powder vs Baking Soda

-• Baking soda is a carbonate of sodium which is a base and you need an acid to produce carbon dioxide bubbles whereas baking powder contains acidic ingredients in addition to baking soda and just needs addition of moisture to start the reaction
+• Baking soda is sodium bicarbonate which is a base, and you need an acid and moisture to produce carbon dioxide bubbles.
+However, baking powder contains acidic ingredients in addition to baking soda and just needs the addition of moisture to start the reaction.

 • If you do not bake the recipe soon after baking soda is added, then the dough will fall flat.

 • When using baking powder, you have to bake immediately after adding single acting powder.
 However, when using double acting powder, the recipe can stand a little while without baking.

 • Since baking soda is a base, it tends to make recipes a little bitter unless you add a little buttermilk to counter this bitterness.
 On the other hand, baking powder contains both the base as well as acid and hence it tends to produce a neutral taste.
 This is why it is baking powder that is used in the manufacture of biscuits and cakes as sweetness, not bitterness, is what is required.

 • Recipes that require baking soda can be made with baking powder, but you cannot substitute baking soda in place of baking powder.